 We’ve worked with the team at VisualDx to create a special, limited-time offer just for our readers.

 Subscribe to VisualDx with or without DermExpert through one of the unique links on this page and receive a free $250 Amazon gift card.
-It’s a great way to spend your CME money before it runs out, because this offer is going away on new years day 2021.

 Purchase your subscription to VisualDx + DermExpert and claim your free gift card offer here.